PlaidWeb/publ-site/content/manual/formats/Entry file format.md

     Note that this is intended for affecting the layout/structure of the site, and each entry only has a single type.
 If you set more than one, only one of them will be used (and which one is undefined).
-In the future there will be a [content tagging system](https://github.com/fluffy-critter/Publ/issues/22) which will allow
-    for filtering entries based on content tags.
+For making content that can be filtered on multiple criteria, use [tags](#tag) instead.

 * <span id="template-override">**`Entry-Template`**</span>: Use the specified template instead of `entry` when rendering this entry